lintool/guide/README.md

 + [US anti-plugs](us-anti-plugs.md): the opposite of above; media mentions on how the US is screwing up immigration, tech, etc.
 + [Chinese technical terms](chinese-technical-terms.md): a Chinese-English phrase book of technical terms that I've been slowly accumulating.
 + [Jinfeng Rao's job hunt experience](https://zhuanlan.zhihu.com/p/35435776) (in Chinese)
++ [Performance Maintenance During Continuous Flight Operations](docs/NAVMEDP-6410.pdf): A really interesting look into how the military manages sleep and fatigue during military operations.